Business of Medicine | Lessons From Medical Malpractice Claims

 Prevail in Lawsuits When a Claim is Made

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each health care provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.
-This article was authored by John P. Erwin III, MD, FACC, the Louise W. Coon Chair, Department of Medicine, NorthShore University Health System and clinical professor, University of Chicago Pritzker School of Medicine, in IL, and member of ACC's Medical Professional Liability Insurance Workgroup, and David L. Feldman, MD, MBA, FACS, a plastic surgeon and the chief medical officer for The Doctor's Company and TDC Group in Napa, CA.
+This article was authored by Dipti Itchhaporia, MD, MACC, an interventional cardiologist and a past president of the ACC, and a member of the ACC Medical Professional Liability Insurance Workgroup, and David L. Feldman, MD, MBA, FACS, a plastic surgeon and the chief medical officer for The Doctor's Company and TDC Group in Napa, CA.

 < Back to Listings